 The Captor-M mechanically scanned radar is a best-in-class radar, offering an extensive suite of modes to meet customers’ operational requirements, as well as providing a very competitive field of regard.

-Captor-E is the future primary sensor on Eurofighter Typhoon and has a full suite of Air-to-Air and Air-to-Surface modes.
-The capacious front fuselage of the Eurofighter Typhoon allows the installation of Captor-E’s optimised array whose Field of Regard is some 50 per cent wider than traditional fixed plate systems.
+The Captor-E electronically scanned radar is the future primary sensor on Eurofighter Typhoon and has a full suite of Air-to-Air and Air-to-Surface modes.
+The capacious aperture of the Eurofighter Typhoon allows the installation of Captor-E’s optimised and repositionable array whose field of regard is some 50 per cent wider than traditional fixed plate systems.

 This wide field of regard offers significant benefits in both Air-to-Air and Air-to-Surface engagements and given the large power and aperture available provides the pilot with much enhanced angular coverage compared to fixed plate systems.

-Throughout the design of the Eurofighter Typhoon, the needs of the single seat pilot have been paramount.
-This has meant high levels of attention to the control and information interfaces throughout the unique glass cockpit, from the head-up, head-down and head-out systems to all-round vision.
+Throughout the design process of the Eurofighter Typhoon, the needs of the single seat pilot have been paramount.
+This has meant high levels of attention have been paid to the control and information interfaces throughout the unique glass cockpit, from the head-up, head-down and head-out systems to all-round vision.
 High workload situations were analysed to establish information priorities and automate tasks.

 The advanced cockpit design and layout is based on an extensive series of formal assessments in a rapid prototype facility, undertaken by operational pilots from air forces flying the Eurofighter Typhoon.
 Using and upgrading the advanced digital technology not only enhances operation and survivability, but also simplifies aircraft maintenance.